By Gayle Vehar on | No Comments

-Make sure you are in Manual Mode prior to following these instructions below!
+Make sure you are in Manual Mode before following the instructions below!

 To set the aperture on your Canon Rebel series camera, depress the shutter release button until the meter is activated.
-Then, using your thumb, hold in the Av button on the back of the camera and use your index finger to turn the Main dial right for a smaller aperture (larger f-stop number) or left for a larger aperture (smaller f-stop number).
+Then, using your thumb, hold the Av button on the back of the camera and use your index finger to turn the Main dial right for a smaller aperture (larger f-stop number) or left for a larger aperture (smaller f-stop number).

 To set the aperture on your Canon EOS series cameras, depress the shutter release button until the meter is activated.
-Then, using your thumb, turn the large dial on the back of the camera.
+Then, turn the large dial on the back of the camera using your thumb.

 To set the aperture on Nikon's entry-level cameras, depress the shutter release button until the meter is activated.
 Then, using your index finger, hold down the button with the little aperture circle next to it on the top of the camera, and then use your thumb to turn the Main dial.

 To set the aperture on Nikon's semi-pro or pro-line cameras, depress the shutter release button until the meter is activated.
 Then using your index finger, turn the sub-command dial on the front of the camera beneath the shutter release button.

-Lets say I want to take a portrait of my daughter and I want her to be in focus and the background to be blurred.
+Let's say I want to take a portrait of my daughter, and I want her to be in focus and the background to be blurred.
 I would choose an open aperture (like f/2.8) and focus on her eyes.
-She would be in focus but the background and any elements in front of her would be blurred.

-In this next example, I wanted to take a photo of the beautiful landscape and mountains in back of my house.
-Because I want everything between myself and the mountains to be in focus I would choose a closed down aperture of f/16 or f/22 to ensure that ALL of the landscape details are in focus.
+In the following example, I want to photograph the beautiful landscape and mountains behind my house.
+Because I want EVERYTHING between my camera and the mountains to be in focus, I would choose a closed-down aperture of f/16 or f/22 to ensure that ALL of the landscape details are sharp.